 - Comprehensive secondary sources (Am Jur, ALR)

-Best for: Large law firms, litigation-heavy practices, firms requiring the most comprehensive database coverage
+Best for: Large firms, litigation-heavy practices, and firms requiring the most comprehensive database coverage

 Pros: